-- Deliver programs to manage frequency and cost of claims such as road safety and loss management programs, fraud initiatives, and other initiatives to tightly manage bodily injury and material damage claims. - Expand ICBC's ability to realize cost reductions through performance based supplier arrangements. - Realize procurement opportunities that capitalize on ICBC's economies of scale.
+- Deliver programs to manage frequency and cost of claims such as road safety, fraud reduction initiatives, and other initiatives to tightly manage bodily injury and material damage claims. - Expand ICBC's ability to realize cost reductions through performance based supplier arrangements. - Realize procurement opportunities that capitalize on ICBC's economies of scale.